baseboxorg/community-node/doc/rewards_plan.md

 T = number of votes address has cast for community node over its lifetime
 A = Daily total of all votes for Community Node
 P = Daily payout for Community Node Voters
-E = (ln T - 16 / 20)] IFF E > 0 and T =/= 0
+E = (ln T - 16 / 20)] where T > 0 and E > 0
 M = [(1 + N/2000) + E] ^2
 V = Votes cast for us today by this address
-R = Base Rate (payout / votes: for the first 30 days, then uses 30 day averages)
+R = Base Rate (payout / votes)
 D = Daily reward per voting address: M x V x R

 The M multiplier formula is designed to gradually increase the rate for addresses who have a lifetime history of casting votes and total votes cast.
 It increases with every day that votes are cast, e.g. after 400 days the yield will be approximately twice the introductory rate.

-The E component of the M multiplier increases once the address has exceeded 10,000,000 lifetime votes, and caps out after approximately doubling the rate (that cap is based on 260 billion lifetime votes possible).
+The E component of the M multiplier increases once the address has exceeded 10,000,000 lifetime votes, and caps out after approximately doubling the rate.

 M = [(1 + N/2000) + E] ^2
 E = [(ln T - 16) / 20] IFF E > 0 and T =/= 0